Alexandra Juhasz: Career

 Juhasz began her career at New York University in 1990 as adjunct instructor in cinema studies.
 From 1991 to 1994 she worked as an assistant professor (English and women's studies) at Swarthmore College.

 She then took a position at Pitzer College, where she was an assistant professor from 1995 to 1997 and an associate professor from 1997 to 2003.
 She was a full professor in media history, theory, and production at Pitzer College from 2003 to 2016, as well as a professor in the Cultural Studies, Art, and English Departments at Claremont Graduate University.
 In Fall 2016, she became Chairperson of the Department of Film at Brooklyn College.
 In December 2019, Juhasz was named a distinguished professor by CUNY's board of trustees.

 Juhasz's research interests include documentary video production, women's film, and feminist film theory.
 She has written a variety of articles focusing on feminist issues such as teenage sexuality, AIDS, and sex education.
 Her work concentrates on online feminist pedagogy, learning from YouTube, and other common uses of digital media.
+Through all this work she assembled the VHS Activism Archive, a collection that is being digitized for access on the Internet Archive.

 Juhasz has taught courses at multiple locations and institutions including NYU, Bryn Mawr College, Swarthmore College, Pitzer College, Claremont Graduate University, and on YouTube.
 Her courses incorporate activist media, documentary, media archives, and feminist media.
 She is the co-founder, with Anne Balsamo of FemTechNet, a network of scholars and artists engaged with issues related to technology and gender.

 Juhasz has produced two feature films: The Owls and The Watermelon Woman.
 She has also produced over a dozen educational documentaries that focus on feminist concerns ranging from teen pregnancy to AIDS, such as Video Remains.